 Scott Dunn – biography

-American conductor Scott Dunn has an affinity for American and contemporary music with a special passion for film and so-called crossover composers — ranging from George Gershwin and Vernon Duke to Leonard Bernstein and Danny Elfman.
-He has appeared with the Atlanta Symphony, Los Angeles Philharmonic, BBC Concert Orchestra and Singers, Orchestra of St. Luke’s, Hollywood Bowl Orchestra, Orchestre Nationale de France, Pittsburgh Symphony, San Diego Symphony, Seattle Symphony, Vancouver Symphony, Vienna Radio Orchestra (RSO), the St Petersburg (Russia) Philharmonic, Sydney Symphony Orchestra and many other distinguished ensembles.
-Since 2012 he has served as Associate Conductor of the LA Philharmonic’s Hollywood Bowl Orchestra.
+American conductor Scott Dunn has led the Atlanta Symphony, Los Angeles Philharmonic, BBC Concert Orchestra and Singers, Hollywood Bowl Orchestra, Orchestra of St. Luke’s, Orchestre Nationale de France, Pittsburgh Symphony, San Diego Symphony, Seattle Symphony, Vancouver Symphony, Vienna Radio Orchestra (RSO), the St Petersburg (Russia) Philharmonic, Sydney Symphony Orchestra and many other distinguished ensembles.
+Dunn, a former assistant to Lukas Foss and a one-time student of Byron Janis, has been the Associate Conductor of the LA Philharmonic’s Hollywood Bowl Orchestra since 2012.